-We were called “fundamentalists” because we believed in the fundamentals of the Christian faith.
+We were called “Fundamentalists” because we believed in the “fundamentals” of the Christian faith.
 Fundamentalism as a theological movement had been formulated in reaction to the rise of modernism in Protestant theology around the beginning of the twentieth century.
-We felt that it was important that we be clear on the inspiration and inerrancy of the Bible, as well as the truths of Christ’s Deity, virgin birth, substitutionary atonement, bodily resurrection, and imminent second coming to set up His earthly kingdom.
+We felt that it was important that we be clear on the inspiration and inerrancy of the Bible, as well as the truths of Christ’s divinity, virgin birth, substitutionary atonement, bodily resurrection, and imminent second coming to set up His earthly kingdom.
 (The last of these beliefs is known as “premillennialism.”)

 A person became a Christian, we insisted, by believing that Christ died to pay the penalty of sin, admitting that all his own efforts at heaven were useless, and accepting Christ as his personal Savior.
 A single prayer was the only prerequisite for a “personal relationship” with God.

-On a practical level, being fundamentalist meant keeping myself separate from the evils of the world.
-As such I did not dance, attend movie theaters or the ballet, use tobacco, drink alcohol, swear, play cards, gamble, or date non-fundamentalists.
+On a practical level, being Fundamentalist meant keeping oneself separate from the evils of the world.
+As such, I did not dance, attend movie theaters or the ballet, use tobacco, drink alcohol, swear, play cards, gamble, or date non-Fundamentalists.
 (Our Southern counterparts also forbade males and females to swim together.)
 I was almost thirty when I first stepped into a tavern.
 When I took my own children to see old Walt Disney reruns, I was seeing the movies for the first time.

 Views on the Catholic Faith

-Catholics were not even really Christians, we believed, because they did not understand that salvation was by faith alone.
-We believed Catholics were going to hell, because they tried to earn their salvation by good works rather than trusting only in the finished work of Christ on the Cross.
+Catholics were not even Christians, we believed, because they did not understand that salvation was by faith alone.
+We believed Catholics were going to hell because they tried to earn their salvation by good works rather than trusting only in the finished work of Christ on the cross.
 No one was good enough to earn salvation.
 We could prove that from the Bible.